dalance/procs/README.md

 With `--tree`, the parents of a process that was dropped are not added back: the process simply starts a tree of its own.

-`session` does **not** mean the same thing on every platform:

-- Windows: the logon session id, i.e. what the `Session` column shows.
-Processes of other users, of services in session 0, and of other RDP/console sessions are dropped.
-- Linux, macOS, FreeBSD: the POSIX session id (`getsid(2)`), the process group set led by a session leader - a login shell, an SSH session, a service manager.
-  Daemons that called `setsid` have their own session and are dropped, so this is narrower than "everything of this login".

 ### `[sort]` section